Preparing and Submitting

 The editor-in-chief evaluates the submitted reviews and makes the final publication decision.
 A formal decision email that includes comments and recommendations from the reviewers is sent to the primary author regarding the publication decision.

 If the submission is accepted for publication, MedEdPORTAL staff prepare the resource for final publication.
-This process involves copyediting and formatting the ESR and transferring all submission details and the peer-reviewed appendices from ScholarOne to the MedEdPORTAL site.
+This process involves copyediting and formatting the ESR, and providing a proof for the authors to review.
+Once approved, the accepted work is published on the MedEdPORTAL site.

 Open Access and Creative Commons Licensing